 ITX is the train that takes you to Gapyeong.
 You can board the train at Yongsan or Cheongnyangni stations and exit at Gapyeong.
 The ticket can be purchased at the station or in advance on the Korail website.

-From Yongsan Sta.
+From Yongsan Sta. | From Cheongnyangni Sta. |

-about 45mins
+about 60mins | about 45mins |

 The Seoul Metropolitan Subway Gyeongchun Line is a route that connects to Gapyeong.
 The starting station is Cheongnyangni Station.
 It takes longer than taking the train but is less expensive.
 If you want to enjoy the scenery along the way, taking the subway is recommended.